-The student's financial accounts must be current prior to the Institute furnishing any transcripts or other documentation.
-Angeles Institute will withhold a student's transcript or grades or any documentation if the student is in default on their tuition contract or is not in good financial standing.
+The student's financial accounts must be current prior to the Institute furnishing any documentation (except transcripts).
+Angeles Institute will withhold a student's documentation if the student is in default on their tuition contract or is not in good financial standing.